elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

     gpg --output "private.asc" --armor --export-secret-key $fpr
     ```

 1. For Argo CD to be able to use this key for decrypting `sops` encrypted values files in your Helm charts, you will need to create a Kubernetes Secret in the `argocd-system` namespace named `helm-secrets-private-keys`.
-This Secret will then be mounted and read by the Argo CD repo server.
+This Secret will then be mounted and read by the Argo CD repository server.
 Create the Secret using the private key file created in the previous step:

     ```bash
     PRIVATE_KEY_FILE="private.asc"